 The interviews will start with a welcome meeting with the Program Director.
 The candidates will then meet individually with the Program Director, members of (RPC) and the Chief Resident on a Multiple Mini-‐Interview set up.
 The interview process assesses the candidates CanMEDS roles (Medical knowledge, Professionalism, Collaboration, Communication, Manager and Advocacy roles as physicians) and the candidates’ interest in the Ottawa program.
 The candidates are scored on a 1-5 scale (5 being excellent) on each of these CanMEDS roles by each members.
-Each interview will last about 30 minutes with each member of the team.
-At the end of the interview the candidate will be given a tour of the facilities.
+Each interview will last about 20 minutes with each member of the team.

 The Anatomical Pathology program at the University of Ottawa offers a one day observership program to have an exposure to Anatomic Pathology.This activity will take place from 9:00AM to 5:00PM on a Monday during the academic year (July –April).

 - Sitting in unknown slide rounds presented by staff and/or residents

 - Staff lecture